How to use window light 3 ways for very different looks

 Diagram of front lighting portraits with window light

-The photographer has their back to the window, with the subject in front of them, facing the window.
+For window light from the front the photographer stands with their back to the window and the subject in front of them, facing the window.
 In other words, you’re between the window and the subject.

-If the light is indirect, the frontal light that floods across the subject is known as flat lighting – there are very few shadows, so features aren’t defined by shadow.
+With indirect front lighting, the light that floods across the subject creates a flat lighting pattern – there are very few shadows, so features aren’t defined by shadow.

-On the other hand, if it’s direct light, the sun falling on the subject will cause shadows.
+With direct natural light, because the sun falls on the subject, it creates shadows.
 In which case the angle of the sun is important.
 If it’s:

 Front lighting portraits with window light indoors

 The window was a few meters behind me, so the boy is evenly lit by front lighting.
-The light entering the room was diffused as the sun was on the other side of the house.
+The light entering the room was indirect as the sun was on the other side of the house

 Side lighting with window light indoors